interplaynetary/free-association/src/lib/commons/v5/free-association.md

 Sometimes the system can overshoot: it gives you more than you need, then less than you need, then more again.
 This oscillation slows convergence.

+**How is over-allocation possible?** Allocations are capped at your declared need *per provider*, but you might receive from multiple providers in one round.
+If you need 100 meals and receive 60 from Provider A and 60 from Provider B simultaneously, your total allocation is 120 meals (20 over your need).

 **Over-Allocation-History** = The last 3 times you received allocation, how much excess was there?

 **Oscillation-Detected** = When the history shows an up-down-up or down-up-down pattern